sanand0/til/til.md

 ## Sep 2025

+- 21 Sep 2025.
+My Lenovo laptop's touchpad started scrolling instead of moving when I moved my finger.
+Many things could have caused it, but the solution was to click (not tap) the top middle of the trackpad.
+[ChatGPT](https://chatgpt.com/share/68cfc8ff-e7fc-800c-b8bf-474d41332cd1)
+- 19 Sep 2025.
+I understand at least one mechanism of how costs are inflated in large organizations.
+Even people who want to keep costs low find that the process of tracking expenses, submitting receipts, answering questions around approval, adds transaction cost.
+So, rather than going for a $10 plus top up mechanism, I would rather go for and ask people to take a $500 top up.
+Better ask for more and waste than have to ask again.
+- 19 Sep 2025.
+YouTube downloaders: [yt-dlp](https://github.com/yt-dlp/yt-dlp) for the CLI, [Stacher](https://stacher.io/) for Windows/Mac/Linux, [Cobalt](https://cobalt.tools/) for a web-based app.
+[Ref](https://windowsread.me/p/best-youtube-downloaders)
+- 19 Sep 2025.
+VS Code a bunch of features I discovered:
+  - It can run a terminal in its own new window for over a year (via Ctrl+P > Terminal: Move Terminal into New Window).
+Now, <kbd>Ctrl + Alt + Shift + \`</kbd> does this directly.
+  - [Terminal Intellisense](https://code.visualstudio.com/docs/terminal/shell-integration#_intellisense-preview) shows completion suggestions in the UI.
+Very helpful.
+Ctrl+Space triggers the menu completion.
+- 18 Sep 2025.
+"We find that the per-step error rate itself rises as the task progresses", i.e. once a conversation goes the wrong way, it's really hard to correct it.
+[The Illusion of Diminishing Returns](https://arxiv.org/html/2509.09677)
+- 17 Sep 2025.
+[Japonaise Cake](https://www.google.com/search?q=japonaise) is the name of the pastry that I had as a child and grew up longing for.
+I have spent several weeks searching for it in the roadside bakeries at Bangalore and Chennai but only [one bakery](https://cakebee.in/products/japonaise-cake) seems to have it.
+- 17 Sep 2025. `systemd` is the modern way to run scheduled jobs, instead of `cron`.
+It's far more complex.
+But it can catch up on missed runs via a `Persistent` option.
+[Working with systemd timers](https://documentation.suse.com/smart/systems-management/html/systemd-working-with-timers/index.html)
+- 17 Sep 2025.
+Vice-chancellors of universities resist AI in education because (a) their faculty does not know AI and (b) AI is unreliable.
+But they are interested in (a) large-scale AI-evaluation and (b) AI-enabling entire campus.
+- 17 Sep 2025. [tldr.sh](https://tldr.sh/) offers concise man pages, e.g. `uvx tldr jq`. [cheat.sh](http://cheat.sh/) offers detailed examples, e.g. `curl cheat.sh/jq` or `curl cheat.sh/:help`.
+- 14 Sep 2025. [`ugrep`](https://github.com/Genivia/ugrep) is a fast drop-in replacement for `grep`.
+It supports fuzzy search with a customizable Levenshtein distance.
+Also `ug -Q` shows an interactive TUI searches like VS Code's "Search in Files" feature.
+Very intuitive.
+- 14 Sep 2025.
+[Dagger](https://dagger.io/) lets you write CI/CD workflows in Python.
+I tried running it but after 7m of pulling large Docker containers, I gave up.
+Too heavy.
+- 14 Sep 2025. [dotslash](https://dotslash-cli.com/) lets you write scripts that downloads GitHub releases, caches, and runs them.
+Requires writing scripts.
+I prefer [`mise`](https://mise.jdx.dev/).
 - 12 Sep 2025.
 Though I'm connected on LinkedIn with people I can't remember (weak ties), pruning them shrinks serendipity.
 Weak ties, despite noise, are disproportionately valuable for opportunities, e.g. intros, jobs, and pruning reduces future upside.
 [Science](https://www.science.org/doi/10.1126/science.abl4476)
 - 11 Sep 2025.
 [SuperTinyIcons](https://github.com/edent/SuperTinyIcons) has very small icons for many websites and is available via CDN.
 Sample: `http://cdn.jsdelivr.net/npm/super-tiny-icons/images/svg/github.svg`
 - 10 Sep 2025.
 In Pyodide, you can use `from js import document` and then `document.querySelector` to manipulate the DOM directly from Python. `from pyodide.http import pyfetch` lets you use fetch.